Quantization, dequantization, and distinguished states: Conclusion

 We considered the method of geometric quantization for a symplectic manifold with Riemannian metric \cite{2008MaMarinescu-Bergman}.
 When this method is applied to a symplectic vector space with an inner product, as is the case in QFT on causal sets, it naturally yields the Sorkin-Johnston state.

-For our case of a real, finite-dimensional vector space $\mathcal{S}$, we analysed the spectrum of the Bochner Laplacian of the quantization bundle to find the eigenspace of the lowest spectral value in \autoref{sec:VectorSpaceQuantization}.
-This eigenspace is spanned by the holomorphic sections \eqref{eq:QBundle.HolomSection} with respect to some complex structure $J$.
+For our case of a real, finite-dimensional vector space $\mathcal{S}$, we analysed the spectrum of the Bochner Laplacian of the quantization bundle to find the eigenspace of the lowest spectral value in \Sref{sec:VectorSpace.GeometricQuantization}.
+This eigenspace is spanned by the holomorphic sections \eref{eq:QBundle.HolomSection} with respect to some complex structure $J$.
 We choose this subspace of square-integrable sections as the physical Hilbert space $\mathcal{H}_{\hbar}$.
-We showed that Toeplitz quantization gives a strict deformation quantization, which induces a star product \eqref{eq:BTQuantization.StarProduct}.
-The adjoint operation to Toeplitz quantization, referred to as dequantization, induces another star product \eqref{eq:BTDequantization.StarProduct}.
+We showed that Toeplitz quantization gives a strict deformation quantization, which induces a star product \eref{eq:BTQuantization.StarProduct}.
+The adjoint operation to Toeplitz quantization, referred to as dequantization, induces another star product \eref{eq:BTDequantization.StarProduct}.
 Dequantization maps quantum observables to classical observables, and by evaluation at $0$, this defines a state; we showed that this is precisely the Sorkin-Johnston state.

 The above construction was done for a finite-dimensional symplectic vector space.
-Such a finite dimensional system appears as the space of on-shell fields for the Klein\-/Gordon equation over a (subset) of a causal set (locally finite, partial ordered set) in causal set theory \cite{1987BombelliEtAl}.
+Such a finite dimensional system appears as the space of on-shell fields for the Klein-Gordon equation over a (subset) of a causal set (locally finite, partial ordered set) in causal set theory \cite{1987BombelliEtAl}.
 We hope that our results will find applications in quantum field theory on causal sets, as well as in generalizations to symplectic manifolds, at least in those cases where the construction of quantum observables via geometric quantization is suitable.

 Our construction also suggests a generalization to interacting theories, for which the phase space is no longer naturally described as a symplectic vector space.
 If a Riemannian metric is available on the phase space, then geometric quantization may be applied.
 Berezin-Toeplitz dequantization and evaluation at 0, would then give a state that generalizes the Sorkin-Johnston state.